theTWIXhunter/better-falix/README.md

 - **Move "Logs" to Advanced:** Move the "Logs" navigation item to the Advanced section.
 - **Remove "Remote Startup" Nav Item:** Hide the "Remote Startup" navigation item from the sidebar.
 - **Remove Navbar Support Links:** Optionally remove support-related links from the navbar.

-**LEGACY**
-the following features have been replaced or implemented into the native page but are still included for

-- **legacy-editor-fullscreen:** (implemented to falix) Adds a button to the file editor toolbar that allows you to make the editor and toolbar take up the entire browser viewport (not true fullscreen, browser UI remains visible for better navigation).

 ## Usage